-Khao Lak facing the Andaman Sea in Phang Nga Province is 102 km from Phuket.
-The Khao Lak coastline has developed into an ideal getaway location with its quiet untouched sandy beaches and numerous selection of luxury resorts and spas.
+Khao Lak facing the Andaman Sea in Phang Nga Province, is 102 km from Phuket.
+The Khao Lak coastline has developed into an ideal getaway location with its quiet, untouched sandy beaches and numerous luxury resorts and spas.

 Getting to Khao Lak from Bangkok